General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

 Ending of the House of Geng

-The House of Geng had several accomplished and remarkable marshals, they pledged their loyalty to the Han Empire for the next two hundred years.
+The House of Geng had several accomplished and remarkable marshals, and they pledged their loyalty to the Han Empire for the next two hundred years.

 At the end of the Han dynasty, Geng’s clan tried their best to fight against a powerful warlord who abducted Liu Xie, the last emperor of the Han Dynasty.